 Brian and I never fought anyone that was not a black belt rank… possibly my first match was against a brown belt, but that’s just the way things rolled.
 Maybe our Judo class was a little unique in that regard as – in order to pass that elective class and earn those 3 credit hours you were required to compete.

 I did do a number of old timer tourneys for several years… winning 1 and runner up once, placing in several others.
 I took the worst beating of my life in one of those old timer tournaments.
-Lost 4-0 to a guy (Randy Dyke) that was a 2x AA in Div III (placed 3rd and 4th), but it felt like it was 40-0 for about the next week!
+Lost 4-0 to a guy (Steve Deike) that was a 3x AA in Div III (placed 3rd and 4th), but it felt like it was 40-0 for about the next week!
 Score doesn’t sound bad but he stuck in the legs and stayed in a half nelson ride for almost 2 periods.
 It felt like he twisted me into a dozen pretzels.

 What’s funny was I thought that kid was going to thump everyone that was left but he got thrashed in the finals by the Central Pella coach Ralph Manning – like 12-0 or 14-2!
-LOL – he was the old guy in our weight class (142)
+He was the old guy in our weight class (142), and a beast.

 What other sports did you play?